Please check your email now!

 -

-Enter the total tax that was withheld or paid, the amount entered on line 63e equals the total sum of
+Enter the total tax withheld or paid.
+The amount on line 63e should equal the sum of lines 63a through 63d.

 Computation of Tax Due or Overpayment